 I breastfeed for the first year and co-sleep, but use disposable diapers.

-I’m the oldest of 2; I have a younger brother whose a musician.
+I’m the oldest of 2; I had a younger brother who was a musician.

-My mother lives very close; right down the highway.
+My mother lives very close; right down the hallway.
 She’s a Godsend.

 My father passed away when I was an undergraduate at Miami Univ.
 He’s missed everyday, but the gifts he brought to my life; passion for God’s creations, drive for knowledge, and love of family are still with me today.